• Skip to primary navigation

 Instructions

-• Melt the butter over medium high heat, then add the chopped onion and sprinkle on the salt to help draw out the water from the onions.
+• To caramelize the onions: Melt the butter over medium high heat, then add the chopped onion and sprinkle on the salt to help draw out the water from the onions.
 Cook and stir the onions occasionally for the first 10 minutes.
-Sprinkle on the sugar and continue cooking the onions on medium high for another 15 minutes, stirring constantly.
-Turn the heat down to medium low and cook for another 5 minutes, or until caramelized.
+Sprinkle on the sugar and continue cooking the onions on medium high for another 25 minutes, stirring frequently so they don't burn.
+(When a fond builds up, deglaze with ½ cup of water.)

-• Pour the sugar and water in a small heavy bottomed saucepan over medium high heat, then stir to dissolve the sugar.
+• To make the gastrique: Pour the sugar and water in a small heavy bottomed saucepan over medium high heat, then stir to dissolve the sugar.
+Don't stir after the sugar is dissolved.
 When bubbles start to form, reduce the heat to just above medium and watch for it to change color to a medium caramel, then remove it from the heat and slowly whisk in the vinegar.
 Be careful not to burn yourself, as the mixture is hotter than boiling water.
 Whisk in the tomato paste until smooth.
 Return to the heat and reduce the heat to medium low and simmer for one to two minutes to thicken the sauce.
 Pour it into a small bowl; the sauce will thicken to a molasses-like consistency as it cools.

-• Increase the heat to medium high, then pour in ½ cup of sherry.
+• Once the onions have caramelized, increase the heat to medium high, then pour in ½ cup of sherry.
 Using a wooden turner, scrape the bottom of the pan to get all the brown bits off.
 This will give the soup more flavor.

 • Sprinkle on ¼ cup of flour and cook it for 2 minutes while constantly stirring.
 The roux will help thicken the soup.

-• Pour in 1 to 2 cups of beef stock to deglaze the pan, so the bottom of the soup pot is clean and all that extra flavor is added to the soup.
+• Pour in 1 cup of beef stock to deglaze the pan, so the bottom of the soup pot is clean and all that extra flavor is added to the soup.

-• Remove the soup from the heat and stir in the freshly squeezed lemon juice.
+• Remove the soup from the heat, remove the bay leaf and stir in the freshly squeezed lemon juice.

-• Top each bowl with the croutons and grated Gruyère cheese.
+• Top each bowl with the homemade croutons (see notes) and grated Gruyère cheese.
 If desired, serve the soup in ovenproof bowls and put under the broiler for 2 minutes to melt the cheese.
-Make it let Panera Bread and serve this soup with chunk of Panera's French baguette, kettle chips, or apple slices.
+Make it like Panera Bread and serve this soup with a chunk of Panera's French baguette, kettle chips, or apple slices.

 Notes